doubleloop-io/applied-fp-workshop-scala/README.md

 Common useful operations:

 - `projects`: List all projects and mark the current one
-- `project <NAME>`: Switch the current project
+- `project <NAME>`: Switch the current project to <NAME>
 - `clean`: Deletes all generated files from compilation
 - `compile`: Compiles the main sources (in src/main/scala) of the current project
-- `console`: Open the Scala REPL with the current project loaded
+- `console`: Open the REPL with the current project loaded
 - `test`: Compiles (main and test sources) and runs all tests
 - `testOnly`: Compiles (main and test sources) and runs matching tests
-- `reload`: Reloads the build definition
+- `scalafmtAll`: Format code for all configurations and projects

 Run multiple commands: